sergio-abu/Django-Stocks-Visualizer/Readme.md

-## Getting stocks with Alpha Vantage API and vizualing on a full stack django application
+## Getting stocks from Alpha Vantage API and vizualing on a full stack django application

 ![website]( img.png )